 You can use the “Revenue & Cost from Taxes & Subsidies” graph to explore the revenue generated by the carbon price.

 What’s the basis for these calculations?

 Under the EICDA proposal, the carbon price increases by $10/ton per year.
 However, if cumulative annual emissions targets are not met, starting after Year 5, the price increase changes to $15/ton, where it stays until the targets are met.
 As modeled in En-ROADS, the carbon price on fuels alone is insufficient to reach the emissions targets each year, and the $15/ton ratchet kicks in.
-One way to calculate it is to take the maximum carbon price En-ROADS currently allows ($850/ton) and calculate how long it would take to reach that price (58 years).
+One way to calculate it is to take the maximum carbon price En-ROADS currently allows ($850/ton) and calculate how long it would take to reach that price (58 years in 2021).
 An equivalent average annual price increase over those 58 years is $14.34/ton, which ends up at $847 in 58 years.
 (We’re grateful to Rick Knight at Citizens Climate Lobby for this accounting).
 This $14.34 is the average annual increment needed to hit the max allowable En-ROADS price that yields the same annual average price, without exceeding $850, as an EICDA case including a price ratchet.
 If the targets are not met after 58 years, the price would continue to climb (beyond what is currently allowed in En-ROADS).